 Imagine designing a product that proves useful to a major corporation.
 George Fox engineering students get that very privilege as part of the department's capstone Senior Design course, taken in the fall and spring of the senior year.

 The senior design teams completed seven projects in 2012-13, ranging in type from a wireless encoder to a work desk conversion kit to creek restoration.
-Their hard work culminated in the Senior Banquet, held at the Evergreen Aviation Museum.
+Their hard work was celebrated at the Senior Banquet, held at the Evergreen Aviation Museum.
 They also made presentations to the engineering department and sponsoring companies, as well as demonstrated their prototypes at the annual Engineering Expo.